Living Pattern Survey Town Hall

-Johnoathan Loewer, military compensation policy directorate economist, discusses what the Living Pattern Survey is and how it benefits service members at Ramstein Air Base, Germany, June 21, 2024.
-The Living Pattern Survey should be completed by service members with the assistance of all shoppers.
+The survey should be completed by service members with the assistance of all shoppers in the household.
 It asks service members and their families to identify the local market outlets where they usually shop and how they allocate their purchases between different sources of supply.
-(U.S. Air Force photo by Airman 1st Class Olivia Sampson)
+Participation in the LPS should be limited to service members who have been at the duty station for three months or longer.

 |Date Taken: